maddiemcgoy9/TP3/Project.md

 ## What are future developments?

+Short Term Developments: Current model does not take into account the prompt that the essay is based upon.
+Adding this as a dummy code may improve model performance.

 Mid Term Developments: The model can be enhanced by integrating AI vision technology capable of reading and interpreting handwritten essays.
 This advancement would help minimize, or even eliminate, the impact of handwriting quality on grading accuracy.
 Additionally, it could serve as a tool to identify students who may need support in improving their handwriting, promoting more equitable assessments.